 On November 28, 2010, Pastor John Horner, Liberty Baptist Church, Minier, Illinois, sent the following testimony:

 “Christian Healthcare Ministries is great.
 We have been members since 1989.
 Last year, when I had two disks removed from my cervical spine, bone grafts done and three vertebrae fused with a titanium plate, the bills totaled about $80,000.
 CHM negotiated discounts with my providers and got most of my bills lowered by anywhere from 40 to 74%.
 Because I received discounts of more than my $500 deductible, CHM waved the deductible and paid all of my bills in full.
 Within seven months of my surgery, all of my providers were paid.
 CHM has three levels of participation, Gold, Silver and Bronze.
 The monthly cost and amount of deductible depends on the level you choose.
 My wife and I pay $300 per month for the Gold level and have a $500 deductible.
 This takes care of major medical problems, rather than simple doctor visits, prescriptions, etc. CHM will cover the cost for up to $125,000 per medical incident.
 CHM also offers a program called Brothers Keeper, that covers medical bills which exceed $125,000.
 Brothers Keeper will provide coverage up to $1,000,000 per medical incident.
 The charge for this additional coverage is about $25 every three months.
-With each of these programs, it takes approximately six months to receive payment from the time approved needs are submitted to CHM.
-The length of time in receiving payment is the only drawback that I have seen with CHM.
+With each of these programs, it takes approximately three months to receive payment from the time approved needs are submitted to CHM.
 Most providers will want a monthly payment, on the account, while waiting for full payment.”

-Under the Samaritan Ministries program (not to be confused with Good Samaritan, a sharing program that ceased to operate as such in 1999), the cost is $135 per month for single, $270 for married, and $320 for a family with three or more children.
-There is also a $150 per year fee that goes to the operation of Samaritan Ministries.
-The subscriber pays for the first three medical incidents per year under $300, and the program shares the cost of treatments over $300 (up to $100,000).
+Under the Samaritan Ministries program (not to be confused with Good Samaritan), the subscriber pays for the first three medical incidents per year under $300, and the program shares the cost of treatments over $300 (up to $250,000).

 The subscriber receives a newsletter each month listing the needs of fellow subscribers.
 He also is given the name and address of the specific individual or family to whom he is to send his monthly share.
 The subscriber sends his gift and a note of encouragement.
 When the subscriber has a medical incident, he sends the bills to Samaritan Ministries for verification and publication.